 |Medical accounting||The term Medical accounting refers to a system designed to automate accounting processes for medical practices.
 Major functions of such systems include general ledger, A/P, A/R, and financial reporting.|

-Today over 600 companies provide EMR/EHR and Practice Management Software and with this growing competition selecting the right electronic medical records software or practice management software is always a very difficult choice.
+Today over 600 companies provide EHR/EMR and Practice Management Software and with this growing competition selecting the right electronic medical records software or practice management software is always a very difficult choice.
 EMRFinder understands your problem and provides a complete and comprehensive catalog of specialty-specific potential EMR Software, perfect for your practice needs.
-There are many things to be considered when thinking to start using or to switch your current Electronic Health Records Software (EHR Software).
+There are many things to be considered when thinking to start using or switching your current Electronic Health Records Software (EHR Software).
 This buyer’s guide covers every necessary aspect to consider before making a final decision.

 The term EMR Software or EHR Software (Electronic Health Records) is basically used for the electronic documentation and maintenance of medical records for patients via computer or a mobile device.
 EHR Software essentially improves the efficiency of practice by helping in making more accurate documentation of the encounters resulting in improved profitability.
-Its usability has been recognized and it became a part of Health Information Technology for Economic and Clinical Health Act (HITECH) in 2004.
+Its usability has been recognized and it became a part of the Health Information Technology for Economic and Clinical Health Act (HITECH) in 2004.

 Besides financial profitability, practices have seen the following benefits of using an EHR/EMR Software:

-Specialty-specific software enables physicians and other medical professionals to store detailed clinical information, such as demographics, medical history, social history, lab reports etc.
+Specialty-specific software enables physicians and other medical professionals to store detailed clinical information, such as demographics, medical history, social history, lab reports, etc.

 Specialty-specific EMR Software or EHR Software must be fairly customizable to the unique style and documentation requirements since all medical practices have a specific need based on the background and medical specialty.
-For example, Pain Management or Dermatology specific EMR software should include the ability to store before/after photos and to annotate on images.
-Similarly, specialties like Pediatrics, Oncology, Podiatry, Ophthalmology, Neurology, Nephrology, Dialysis Centers, Rheumatology and Chiropractic Care require their unique set of features to simplify adoption.
+For example, Pain Management or Dermatology specific EMR software should include the ability to store before/after photos and annotate on images.
+Similarly, specialties like Pediatrics, Oncology, Podiatry, Ophthalmology, Neurology, Nephrology, Dialysis Centers, Rheumatology, and Chiropractic Care require their unique set of features to simplify adoption.

 Because of the massive adaptability requirement, every EMR Software is not suitable for any practice.
 As an EMR Software designed for hospitals or multi-provider clinics does not necessarily support a solo or a small practice.
 So what are the factors that will make an EHR Software vendor viable for your medical practice?